 Extra iPhone options and tips

-You’ll find video calls built-in as an option with the iPhone, thanks to the FaceTime feature.
-You can find everything you need to know about that in our how to use FaceTime guide.
+You’ll find video calls built in as an option with the iPhone models, thanks to the FaceTime feature.
+You can find everything you need to know about that in our how to use FaceTime guide, from launching and activating FaceTime to group calls and audio-only options.

-If you run into any serious problems with your iPhone, then check out how to factory reset your iPhone.
-We also have guides to common iOS 13 problems, complete with solutions where possible.
+If you run into any serious problems with your iPhone, consider checking out how to factory reset your iPhone.
+We also have guides to common iOS 13 problems, complete with what’s new with regard to iOS 13, common issues, and helpful solutions where possible.
+If you’re getting lots of spam calls, you’re not alone and it’s worthwhile to learn how to put an end to them.
 You can deal with unwanted calls with how to block calls on an iPhone.
-We cover all sorts of tips and guides for the iPhone here at Digital Trends, so dig around and you’ll find plenty more useful information.

 - How to switch from iPhone to Android: The ultimate guide